TomOConnor95/flutter-articles/flutter-ui-knob-article.md

 }
 ```

+I'll now explain the key changes that were made to make this testbed.

 In the `_MyHomePageState` widget's state we have a `_value` attribute used to store the current value of the slider and a `_setValue` function used by the slider to modify this value.

 ```